benhoyt/benhoyt.github.com/writings/updating-gifty-with-ai.md

 <p class="subtitle">August 2026</p>

-**NOTE: this is a draft.
-I plan to publish it properly after the new GiftyWeddings.com site goes live, probably in late August.**

 Recently [my employer](https://canonical.com/) had its mid-year break, where everyone gets two weeks off at roughly the same time.
 As a manager, I'd been using AI tools mostly for code review and technical exploration, rather than coding proper, and I wanted to change that.

 So I spent my time off hacking on my side project, [Gifty Weddings](https://giftyweddings.com/).
 I'd previously moved it to a [Go backend in 2016](https://benhoyt.com/writings/gifty/) and an [Elm frontend in 2019](https://benhoyt.com/writings/learning-elm/).
 But now I had two goals: